-• grading to the natural conditions;
+- grading to the natural conditions; - installation of permanent erosion control devices (i.e., slope breakers) designed to reduce runoff velocity, divert water from the surface of the right-of-way, and encourage retention of soils; and

-- installation of permanent erosion control devices (i.e., slope breakers) designed to reduce runoff velocity, divert water from the surface of the rights-of-way, and encourage retention of soils; and - the use of additional structural materials (e.g., rock or woody debris) to provide an anchor for revegetation and deposition of soil.
+• the use of additional structural materials (e.g., rock or woody debris) to provide an anchor for revegetation and deposition of soil.

-In addition to these general measures, Atlantic will develop and implement other additional sitespecific measures, where warranted, to address land movement, surface erosion, backfill erosion, general soil stability when backfilling the trench, and restoring of the rights-of-way in steep slope areas.
+In addition to these general measures, Atlantic will develop and implement other additional sitespecific measures, where warranted, to address land movement, surface erosion, backfill erosion, general soil stability when backfilling the trench, and restoring of the right-of-way in steep slope areas (see Section 8.7.3 for details).
 Atlantic is committed to employing BIC measures to protect the environment in steep slope areas.
 Best in Class is defined as the most efficient and/or protective design or configuration with the least environmental impact providing reliable construction and operations.

-Atlantic will implement the Slip Avoidance, Identification, Prevention, and Remediation - Policy and Procedure, and are conducting geotechnical studies along the proposed pipeline routes in West Virginia, and western Virginia in steep terrain areas to assess the potential for landslides and landslips to occur during construction and operation of the Project.
+Atlantic will implement the Slope Stability Policy and Procedure and is conducting geotechnical studies along the proposed pipeline routes in West Virginia, and western Virginia in steep terrain areas to assess the potential for landslides and landslips to occur during construction and operation of the Project.

-The following lists some of the special design and construction mitigation measures that will be implemented during construction in steep slope areas:
+The following lists some of the special design and construction mitigation measures that will be implemented if a problem is encountered during construction in steep slope areas:

-- targeted management and diversion of surface water around landslide sites, including the use of ditches, berms, slope breakers, and/or grading; - mitigation of surface erosion by armoring or otherwise stabilizing surface soils using riprap, coir cloth, hydroseeding, mulching, and/or tracking - targeted management of water sources along the trench, including the use of trench breakers and/or added drainage piping in the trench; - targeted mitigation of seeps, springs, or other subsurface water encountered along the rights-of-way using subsurface drains or other special drainage measures; - engineering of the backfill around or within steep slope areas to dry the backfill, add compaction, improve backfill soil strength, and reduce saturation; - installation of targeted structures to stabilize backfill using engineered fill, retaining walls, sack-crete placements, key trenches, and/or shear trenches; and - reduction in surcharge on steep slope areas by reducing excess or saturated backfill.
+- targeted management and diversion of surface water around landslide sites, including the use of ditches, berms, slope breakers, and/or grading; - mitigation of surface erosion by armoring or otherwise stabilizing surface soils using riprap, coir cloth, hydroseeding, mulching, and/or tracking - targeted management of water sources along the trench, including the use of trench breakers and/or added drainage piping in the trench; - targeted mitigation of seeps, springs, or other subsurface water encountered along the right-of-way using subsurface drains or other special drainage measures; - engineering of the backfill around or within steep slope areas to dry the backfill, add compaction, improve backfill soil strength, and reduce saturation; - installation of targeted structures to stabilize backfill using engineered fill, retaining walls, bagged concrete mix, key trenches, and/or shear trenches; and - reduction in surcharge on steep slope areas by reducing excess or saturated backfill.